Developing Your Film Festival 2019

 How do I apply to attend the course?

-Applications for the 2019 edition of the Developing Your Film Festival training programme will open on 4 April 2019.
+Applications for the 2019 edition of the Developing Your Film Festival training programme are now closed.
+Subscribe to our mailing list to hear about up-coming courses.

 Will the course be affected by Brexit?